/

 The Writers' Room Structure

-Unlike the films, which were largely penned by a single screenwriter (Steve Kloves), the HBO series utilizes a modern American-style writers' room.
-This is a critical distinction for the depth of the show.
+Unlike the films, which were mostly written by one person (Steve Kloves), the HBO series is using a modern American-style writers' room.
+This is a big deal for the depth of the show.

-Showrunner Francesca Gardiner has assembled a team that blends two distinct types of writers:
+Showrunner Francesca Gardiner has built a team that blends two distinct types of writers:

 The 'Succession' Style